MicrosoftDocs/SupportArticles-docs/Teams/files/cannot-upload-files-or-access-onedrive.md

 search.appverid:
 - MET150
 ---
-# File is locked error when uploading a file or item might not exist error when accessing OneDrive in Teams
+# Error when uploading a file or accessing the OneDrive storage in Teams

 ## Symptoms